 The distance from the eardrum is not always the same.
 This is critical because the sound pressure level of sound waves follows the inverse-square law.
 This states the sound pressure level is quartered (drops 6 dB) for every doubling of distance.
 Therefore, the closer the driver is to the ear, the less air it must move to sound as loud.

-An important aside about earphone is that, by the nature of their intended positioning, their drivers must be small.
+An important aside about earphones is that their drivers must be small by the nature of their intended positioning.

 But that's about it in terms of the factors that are significantly affected by driver size.